Practical Equivariances via Relational Conditional Neural Processes: Methods

 \subsection{Experimental details and reproducibility}

 The experiments carried out in this work used the open-source neural processes package released with previous work \cite{bruinsma2023autoregressive}.
-The package is distributed under the MIT license and available at \url{https://github.com/wesselb/neuralprocesses}.
+The package is distributed under the MIT license and available at \url{https://github.com/wesselb/neuralprocesses} \cite{npGithub23}.
 We extended the package with the proposed relational model architectures and the new experiments considered in this work.
-Our code will be made publicly available upon acceptance of the paper.
+Our implementation of RCNP is available at \url{https://github.com/acerbilab/relational-neural-processes}.

-For the purpose of open science and reproducibility, all training and evaluation details are provided in the following sections of this Appendix as well as in the code.
+For the purpose of open science and reproducibility, all training and evaluation details are provided in the following sections of this Appendix as well as in the Github repository linked above.